arunnthevapalan/diabetes-prediction-app/README.md

 ```

 ## Getting Started
-Open the terminal in you machine and run the following command to access the web application in your localhost.
+Open the terminal in your machine and run the following command to access the web application in your localhost.
 ```bash
 streamlit run app.py
 ```